-- Anorexia Nervosa (that's what the experts call it) is an eating disorder that causes you to aim for and maintain a body weight that's lower than what's normal/healthy for your age, sex and height.
+Anorexia Nervosa is an eating disorder that causes you to aim for and maintain a body weight that's lower than what's normal/healthy for your age, sex and height.

-- The word anorexia literally means loss of appetite but that's not necessarily what happens to someone who has it.
-In fact, their appetite is just supressed while they develop a really intense interest in food.
+The word anorexia literally means loss of appetite but that's not necessarily what happens to someone who has it.
+In fact, their appetite is just suppressed while they develop a really intense interest in food.

 In general, it's really difficult to pinpoint a single cause that can explain why someone develops an eating disorder and when it comes to anorexia the story is much the same.
 It's thought that a number of things, including psychological and physical factors, can trigger it.